 Prince Albert real estate guide & listings for sale

-Single detached homes are the predominant housing type, representing roughly two thirds of buildings in Prince Albert, but small apartment buildings are also present in the housing stock.
-About 40% of properties in this city were constructed in the 1960s and 1970s, while most of the remaining buildings were built pre-1960 and in the 1980s.
-This city has a good choice of housing size options, ranging from lofts to four or more bedrooms.
-Roughly 60% of the population of this city own their home and 40% are renters.
+In Prince Albert, about 70% of dwellings are single detached homes, while the rest are mainly small apartment buildings.
+Around 40% of properties in this city were constructed between 1960 and 1980, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
+This city has a good selection of housing size options, ranging from lofts to four or more bedrooms.
+Around two thirds of the population of this city own their home while renters make up the remainder.